andrei-migunov/FYS-Aesthetics-of-Computing/grading.md

 # WHAT YOUR GRADE IS BASED ON

-4x Low-stakes writing assignments.
+Low-stakes writing assignments.
 10% of grade total.
-4x High-stakes writing assignments.
+High-stakes writing assignments.
 30% of grade total.
-1x Proposal for a final paper idea (1 page, double-spaced).
-15% of grade total 1x Final paper.
-30% of grade total.
+Proposal for a final paper idea (1 page, double-spaced).
+15% of grade total Final paper and final project (an aesthetic creation).
+40% of grade total.
-1x Writing conversation assignment.
+Writing conversation assignment.
 5% of grade total.
-Engagement (attendance and participation).
-10% of grade total.

 That adds up to 100%.

+Other things can take away from this grade without adding to it.
+Please carefully read and understand the attendance policy below.

 ## ASSIGNMENTS AND DUE DATES